Monster Energy

 Monster Energy’s Dragon Tea series offered three versions: lightly carbonated green tea, white tea, and yerba mate.
 People were just not buying it when better alternatives like Arizona Iced Tea were on the market.

 Monster Ripper was a tropical fruit punch flavor popular in Europe and Australia from 2006 to 2015.
-But failed to gain traction in the United States because its name evoked serial killer Jack the Ripper rather than the intended Australian slang “ripper” (meaning awesome).
+But failed to gain traction in the United States because its name evoked a notorious guy named Jack rather than the intended Australian slang “ripper” (meaning awesome).

 Monster Maxx Solaris, a tropical citrus energy drink, featured a nitrogen-infused can that created smoother carbonation and glowed under UV light—causing some confused customers to believe their product was defective.